Introduction

 3. The Old Way Versus the New Way

 The new way is visual, intuitive, and collaborative.
-It's taking all your data—from your Salesforce, marketing automation tool, and other sources—and instantly visualizing it on a map.
+It is taking all your data, from all of your sources, and instantly visualizing it on a map.

-- Which cities have a high concentration of our ideal customer profile?
+- Customer Density: Which cities have a high concentration of our ideal customer profile?

-- Are our marketing-generated leads aligning with our key sales territories?
+- Sales Alignment: Are our marketing-generated leads aligning with our key sales territories?

-- Where are our market gaps ('white space') geographically, and how can we proactively target them?
+- Market Gaps: Where is our geographic 'white space,' and how can we proactively target it?

 4. Who Uses Mapping Software?

-- Improve campaign strategy: Visualize where leads are located versus where your existing customers and key sales territories are
+- Improve Strategy: Visualise lead location against existing customers and key sales territories

-- Communicate with leadership: Present complex campaign data and growth plans in a simple, compelling visual format that gets immediate buy-in
+- Present Compellingly: Communicate complex campaign data and growth plans with simple visuals that get immediate buy-in

-Mapping software is the bridge between your data and your strategic goals.
-It's the tool that allows you to confidently make decisions and communicate them to the C-suite.
+The bottom line: This software is the bridge between your data and your strategic goals.
+It gives you the confidence to lead and communicate decisions to the C-suite.

 How It Works